Ali-oss-cell/gan_production/talent_platform/docs/shared_media_api.md

 ## Rate Limiting

 Shared media endpoints are subject to the platform's rate limiting:
-- Dashboard users: 200 requests/hour
-- Admin dashboard users: 300 requests/hour
+- Dashboard admins: 300 requests/hour

 ## Notes

 - Shared posts use soft deletion (marked as `is_active=False`)
-- Each user can only share the same content once
+- Each admin can only share the same content once
 - Original media files are not duplicated
-- Attribution to original creators is automatically generated
+- Original creator information is kept private
+- Companies must contact the platform to connect with talent
-- All shared content maintains links to original owners
+- All shared content is attributed to the platform